-Here at the Estuary Clinic Topsham, Exeter we offer a 6 week Baby Massage course for babies aged 6 weeks or over.
-We also offer private group sessions at a time convenient for you and your friends – just call us at the clinic for more information and for dates of the next course.
+Here at the Estuary Clinic Topsham, Exeter we have had the fortune to offer a 6 week Baby Massage course for babies aged 6 weeks or over.
+As well as offering private group sessions at a time convenient for you and your friends – just call us at the clinic for more information and for dates of the next course.

 Baby massage has been used for centuries in some cultures.
 It has been adopted in Western countries in recent times and is now becoming very popular.